 - People told us there were enough staff to meet their needs safely.
-One person told us, "They come to me when I call them."
-A member of staff said, "It's really difficult to recruit staff at the moment, but we have managed to.
-We have enough staff to keep people safe."
+One person told us, "I ring my bell and they come to me, there's never really a wait unless they are helping someone else."
+The registered manager said, "We have enough staff recruited and we are retaining staff."
 Our own observations supported this, and we saw people and staff spending social time together, as well as staff responding to people's needs.
-We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and regular agency staff were used when required. - The provider had a dependency tool which helped them assess their staffing levels.
+We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and regular agency staff were used when required. - We asked the management of the service about their plans for staffing levels when the occupancy levels at the service increased.
+They told us about their ongoing plans for Windermere House and demonstrated how staffing levels would be increased in line with occupancy. - Managers gave us assurances that new admissions to the service would only happen if they had adequate staffing and could ensure they met people's assessed needs.

+- The provider had a dependency tool which helped them assess their staffing levels.
 Staff also used their knowledge of people to determine if more support was needed. - Records demonstrated staff were recruited in line with safe practice and equal opportunities protocols.
-For example, employment histories had been checked, suitable references obtained, and appropriate checks undertaken to ensure that potential staff were safe to work within the care sector.
+For example, employment histories had been checked, suitable references obtained, and appropriate checks undertaken to ensure potential staff were safe to work within the care sector. - Records showed staff belonged to the relevant professional body.
+Documentation confirmed that all nurses employed had an up to date registration with the Nursing Midwifery Council (NMC).